On this page

 So, in this example, the mortgage broker would earn a commission of $3,000 for facilitating the mortgage loan of $300,000 at a 1% commission rate.

-Here is how Compass commission automation platform might simplify mortgage broker commission calculations:
+Here is how Compass, mortgage commission automation software, that might simplify mortgage broker commission calculations:

 Conclusion